 Social networking sites allow you to live a life unhindered by small talk.

-In Touch With The World
+In Touch With the World

-It isn’t just your inner circle of close friends and even closer family members that social networking sites allow you to communicate with easily and effectively, either.
-They open the world up to you, making it a smaller place than it has ever been before.
+It isn’t just your inner circle of close friends and even closer family members that social networking sites allow you to communicate with easily and effectively.
+Social networks have the power to open the world up to you, making it a smaller place than it has ever been before.

 Social networking sites have made the world a smaller place.
 And then some.